Derby Blackfriars: Remains

-The friary was located on the street currently known as Friargate: the site was densely built over as the town of Derby grew beyond the old town walls.
+The priory was located on the street currently known as Friargate: the site was densely built over as the town of Derby grew beyond its medieval footprint.
 The street contains more buildings from the 1600s than any other street in Derbyshire.
 In the 1700s the street became a fashionable place for the wealthy to live and many large Georgian houses were built, including what is now the Pickford's House Museum.
 The street was also home to several schools, to Derby Gaol and later to Derby Friargate railway station.

-The site of the friary is currently occupied by the Grade II listed building known as "The Friary"; built around 1730/1731 for Samuel Crompton, son of Abraham Crompton, founder of Derby's first bank.
-At the time of construction, a building, thought to have been part of the original friary, but which had been converted into three dwellings, still existed to the rear of the site of The Friary House, and stones from the original friary building were used in the foundations of the house.
+The site of the priory is currently occupied by the Grade II listed building known as "The Friary"; built around 1730/1731 for Samuel Crompton, son of Abraham Crompton, founder of Derby's first bank.
+At the time of construction, a building, thought to have been part of the original priory, but which had been converted into three dwellings, still existed to the rear of the site of The Friary House, and stones from the original priory building were used in the foundations of the house.
 These remaining friary buildings were demolished in the early 19th century.
 The house was extended in 1770 and then further modified and extended in 1875, at which point it was owned by Henry Boden, whose widow sold it to the Whitaker family in 1922.
 To the annoyance of Mrs. Boden, the Whitakers converted the house into the Friary Hotel; it was converted again in 1996, this time into a pub; its current incarnation is as a nightclub.

-Behind the house are the remains of a much older wall, thought to be part of the old friary.
-The cellars also incorporate the remains of a medieval building, thought to be part of the friary buildings (but not conclusively dated as such).
+Behind the house are the remains of a much older wall, thought to be part of the old priory.
+The cellars also incorporate the remains of a medieval building, thought to be part of the priory buildings (but not conclusively dated as such).